 TTS – Text To Speech

 XML – eXtensible Markup Language

 So, these are some of the most common and important Android Developer Interview questions and answers.
-I hope these Interview questions and answers will help you to enhancing your knowledge about Android development.
+I hope these interview questions and answers will help you to enhance your knowledge about Android development.
 Similarly, it is going to help you with your job interviews.
 Basically, these are the 21 most important Interview questions for Android.

-But, do you think have I missed something important that should be in this list?
+But, do you think have I missed something important that should be on this list?
 If so, then do inform me in the comments section below?

 More Android Posts

 - Custom Toolbar Kotlin

 - How to check Internet Connection in Android